2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 1998

 Report details Departmental strategies to prevent homelessness; ensures the provision of services to eligible individuals and families; empower states and community partners to improve their response to homelessness, and track Departmental progress in reaching these goals.

-- A Primer on How to Use Medicaid to Assist Persons Who are Homeless to Access Medical, Behavioral Health and Support Services (PDF - 554 KB) (Centers for Medicare and Medicaid Services)
+Condensed Version of the Medicaid Primer on How to Use Medicaid to Assist Persons Who are Homeless to Access Medical, Behavioral Health and Support Services (Centers for Medicare and Medicaid Services)

 Primer to help to connect people who are homeless with critical Medicaid benefits

-- An Evaluation of the Respite Pilot Initiative (PDF - 782 KB) (Health Resources and Services Administration)
+An Evaluation of the Respite Pilot Initiative (Health Resources and Services Administration)

 In May 2000, Health Resources Services Administration (HRSA) funded ten Health Care for the Homeless grantees, for up to five years, to enhance their medical respite services for homeless persons.
 HRSA also supported a prospective evaluation to document the differing models of respite care delivery being used and assess the effect of those respite services on the health of homeless persons.